ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 Browse images are included for the wrapped (color_phase) and unwrapped (unw_phase) phase files, which are in PNG format and are each 2048 pixels wide.

+KMZ files are included for the wrapped (color_phase) and unwrapped (unw_phase) phase files, which allow users to view the outputs in Google Earth or other platforms that support kmz files.

 The tags and extensions used and example file names for each raster are listed in Table 2 below.

 | Extension | Description | Example |